 How many people can answer the question, "What do you do for a living?" with the answer, "I help find cures for cancer."
 At LLS, employees take our mission seriously.
 Whether you work in one of our chapters, are an accountant at the national office or a specialist in our Information Resource Center, you work each day on making our mission a reality: Cure leukemia, lymphoma, Hodgkin's disease and myeloma, and improve the quality of life of patients and their families.

 Join us and give new meaning to the word, "job."

 Position Title: Manager, Bilingual Patient Access, Education and Advocacy

-Position Location: 1 position located in either Houston, Texas or in the South Central, Texas Chapter area
+Position Location: 1 position located in either San Antonio or Austin

 - Serve as key local leader for ensuring Hispanic/Latino blood cancer patients can access the quality, coordinated cancer care they need.

 - Focus is on developing and managing high-performing network of patient and provider resources and providing world-class "patient concierge" service from first call to final issue resolution.

 - Build engagement with Hispanic/Latino grassroots and grasstops advocacy volunteers within territory.